 Benefits from Radiation Therapy Outweigh Risks for Cancer Patients

-Radiation therapy is one of the safest most effective ways to treat cancer.
+Synopsis: Radiation therapy is one of the safest most effective ways to treat cancer.
+Cancer is a serious and potentially life-threatening disease.
+Radiation therapy is one of the safest, most effective ways to treat this disease.

 Main DigestCancer is a serious and potentially life-threatening disease.
 Radiation therapy is one of the safest, most effective ways to treat this disease.